m-ret/tealiumpresentation/README.md

 - PM reviews experience (preliminary visuals) and accompanying tagging requirements with internal team
 - PM presents experience and tagging requirements to DCOM.
 - DCOM provides feedback on the tagging strategy and provides feedback.
 - After all parties have aligned on the workbook, TECH makes code updates per WB
-- DCOM imports WB into Tealium.
+- DCOM imports WB into Tealium (Dart Tags won't trigger until this happens).
 - QA validates tag firing on QA server, raises defects.
 - PM coordinates defect triage and assignment
 - Repeat steps 4-6 until all defects are resolved.